SC-Tech-Program/FAQs/Papers_Authors.md

 **Q: Is it mandatory for authors to select the primary track of their contribution?**

 A: Yes.
-Authors must indicate their primary contribution track from the ten track choices on the submissions form.
-We understand that contributions may straddle more than one track.
-In such cases, we encourage authors to indicate a secondary contribution track.
+Authors must indicate a primary track from the ten choices on the submissions form and are strongly encouraged to indicate a secondary track.

 **Q: Who will review my paper?
 The program committee corresponding to my primary contribution track?
 My secondary track?
 Both?
 Neither?**

 A: Papers are assigned to the most suitable program committee for the contribution track.
-The author-indicated primary and secondary track choices are used as guidelines but do not exclude more suitable program committees.
+The author-indicated primary and secondary track choices are used as guidelines, but do not exclude more suitable program committees.

 Paper Eligibility
 -----------------